 Further research, by Sabine Kastner, M.D., Ph.D. at the Princeton Neuroscience Institute, shows that the brain is not very good at blocking visual clutter.
 When there are too many objects competing for your attention, it becomes harder to filter them out and get a specific task done.

 In addition to a loss in focus time, clutter can also lead to a loss in actual time spent working.
-This study estimates that about a week’s worth of time is lost per person, every year “as a result of looking for misplaced items in the office.”
+A recent study by Brother International estimated that about a week’s worth of time is lost per person, every year “as a result of looking for misplaced items in the office.”

 Where to Begin